Skip to main content

 History and Facts of the Einsatzgruppen or Nazi Death Squads

-Holocaust by bullets
+Facts about the Holocaust by bullets

-The atrocities commited by the Nazi Death Squads
+Einsatzgruppen: Nazi Death Squads

 Einsatzgruppen

-Before the infamous extermination camps like Auschwitz-Birkenau and Sobibor were established, Nazi Germany had already begun its systematic genocide of approximately six million Jews.
-The mass killings commenced during the German invasion of the Soviet Union (Operation Barbarossa) in June 1941.
-Accompanying the Wehrmacht troops were the notorious Einsatzgruppen, four mobile SS death squads tasked with policing and security in occupied territories.
-These units were instrumental in carrying out the initial phase of the Holocaust, perpetrating mass shootings, pogroms, and other atrocities against Jewish communities across Eastern Europe.
+Even before the construction of infamous extermination camps like Auschwitz-Birkenau and Sobibor, Nazi Germany had already initiated the systematic genocide of approximately six million Jews.
+The mass murder campaign began in tandem with the German invasion of the Soviet Union (Operation Barbarossa) in June 1941.
+Following closely behind the Wehrmacht troops were the notorious Einsatzgruppen, four mobile SS death squads tasked with policing and security in occupied territories.

 Formation under the shadow of annexations